Last Updated on 5 days by admin

-But here comes a disclaimer, you should never say Karaoke in Korea because it is a Japanese origin word.
-In Korea, you should always refer to the singing room as Noraebang because you don’t want to make the nationals angry by labeling their favorite pastime by a name given by their eastern neighbors.
+But here comes a disclaimer: You should never say Karaoke in Korea because it is a Japanese-origin word.
+In Korea, you should always refer to the singing room as Noraebang because you don’t want to upset the locals by labeling their favorite pastime by a name their eastern neighbors gave.

 What is Noraebang?